 Critical network elements, such as a firewall and switch, need to be managed, usually individually.
 SonicOS allows unified management of the firewall and the switches using the appliance management interface and GMS.

-The maximum number of interfaces available on the SonicWall Security Appliances varies depending on the model.
-The feature is supported on all SonicWall firewalls running SonicOS except for the following:
+The maximum number of interfaces available on the SonicWall firewalls varies depending on the model.
+The feature is supported on all SonicWall firewalls running SonicOS.